 Over the years, Brooke’s community partners have included The Modern Art Museum of Fort Worth, Ronald McDonald House, The Oklahoma Historical Society Research Center, National Archives of Singapore, The Ralph Ellison Foundation, Uptown 23rd District, Freedom to Marry, Curbside Chronicle, The ArtScience Prize, and the Oklahoma City National Memorial Center and Museum.

-Co-founded in 2002 with the curators of the Oklahoma City National Memorial Museum Archive and sustained for over 12 years, the Virtual Archives Project partnership engaged college students in the development of interactive digital exhibits and educational materials viewed by thousands of museum visitors and school children each year.
+Co-founded in 2002 with the curators of the Oklahoma City National Memorial Museum Archive and sustained for 14 years, the Virtual Archives Project partnership engaged college students in the development of interactive digital exhibits and educational materials viewed by thousands of museum visitors and school children each year.

 Service-learning students worked alongside survivors, first-responders, and family members of people killed in the April 19, 1995 bombing widely considered the U.S. Heartland’s most infamous incident of domestic terrorism to date.

 Students catalogued artifacts, conducted oral history interviews, and shared their research and service-learning experiences in over a dozen national presentations.
 More than 300 undergraduate researchers participated in this partnership.
 Brooke’s service-learning syllabus for a visual rhetoric/first-year writing section of this project was published in the Campus Compact Syllabus Archives as a resource for service-learning faculty nationwide.
 Additional teaching materials published online include research-based critical reflection resources, as part of the Engaged Faculty Institute Curriculum by the Community-Campus Partnerships for Health (CCPH), California Campus Compact, and Campus Compact of the Mountain West.